kalculos/sumi/README.md

 # Sumi

-Sumi is a compile-time json (de)serializer, aiming to provide a higher performance while keeping its size low.
+Sumi is a compile-time json (de)serializer, a trade-off between high performance and library size.

 It is lightweight, you can feel free to embed it into your application without worrying it is bigger than your all business codes.